openyurtio/openyurt/docs/proposals/20220307-nodepool-governance-capability.md

 the node lease to the cloud.
 It can be described as:
 ![](../img/nodepool-governance/img-3.png)
 ![](../img/nodepool-governance/img-4.png)
-**Note:** If the lease of pool-coordinator  node is also need to be forwarded, the leader YurtHub will give priority to forwarding Node leases of its node.
+**Note:** If the lease of yurt-coordinator  node is also need to be forwarded, the leader YurtHub will give priority to forwarding Node leases of its node.

 The policy of the cloud controller is as follows: